If you’re planning to purchase a new vehicle, it’s important to include the car insurance cost in your overall budget.

 Final thoughts on Volkswagen insurance costs

-Volkswagen offers a diverse range of vehicle models, and the cost to insure them varies based on several factors.
-Opting for entry-level vehicles with a lower starting price, a smaller engine and plenty of safety features can help keep your insurance premiums affordable.
-On the other hand, selecting luxury or sporty models may increase the cost of coverage.
+Volkswagen offers a diverse lineup of models, and the cost to insure them varies based on several factors.
+Choosing an entry-level vehicle with a low MSRP, smaller engine and various safety features can help keep your insurance premiums affordable.
+On the other hand, choosing luxury or sporty models will typically increase the cost of coverage.

 Frequently asked questions